LEFapps/mani-pona/README.md

 - The admin can export a ledger's transaction history
 - The admin can export all ledgers' transaction history
 - The admin can export all relevant information of all the application's users
-- The admin can initialise a prepaid account
+- The admin can initialize a prepaid account
 - The admin can enable an account
 - The admin can intervene in a user's pending transactions
 - The admin can approve a request for a ledger's type